 Every personality archetype has strengths and blind spots, and these are often amplified in professional settings where we often encounter a diverse group of people with vastly different backgrounds and value systems.

-Highly focused on results and realistic expectations.
+Being focused on results and realistic expectations.

-Identifies specific ways to help others improve.
+Identifying specific ways to help others improve.

-Carefully considers making decisions perceived as high-risk.
+Carefully considering making decisions perceived as high-risk.

-Communicates directly, using facts and casual language.
+Communicating directly, using facts and precise language.

-Comfortable with responsibility and ownership over results.
+Taking responsibility and ownership over results.

 Being overly forceful and inflexible when providing instructions.